jaiminPatel77/portfolio-webpage/README.md

 # Jaimin-Portfolio
 I have 1 years of experience developing forntend, interfaces, and technological solutions to make the web a better place.
 I am dedicated to writing and refactoring clean, reusable, and scalable code in `Angular, TypeScript,JavaScript` applying good practices and development standards.

-Click the link below to open my portfolio.

 ## Development server